svermen/NFT-Marketplace/README.md

 # Fibbo NFT Marketplace

-This is a simple NFT Marketplace.
+This is the NFT Marketplace.

 Next, run the development server: